 28 October 2011: Hampton Court to Windsor, 20 miles.
 The power of law.

 Or perhaps, the power of myth.
 Received wisdom is that Magna Carta, signed in 1215 by King John and the barons at Runnymede more than half way along this stage, was the founding document of the law and constitution of England.
-Look at it another way, and it was an attempt by the rich and landed to bend an unpopular king to his will.
+Look at it another way, and it was an attempt by the rich and landed to bend an unpopular king to their will.

 The rights they demanded were powers and safeguards they wanted.
 Some, undoubtedly, were humane and progressive, at least by the measures of the time; but if it hadn’t suited the barons’ own self-interest, they would never have been included in the text.
 (For example, ‘trial by one’s peers’ meant that the jury hearing the trial of an earl or baron was composed only of earls and barons – in essence, a right repealed only in 1949.)
 And though Magna Carta is taught in schools, there is less about John’s largely successful military campaign against the barons in the months that followed, brought to an end only by his death from illness.